 Air fryer frozen shrimp are the best shrimp ever!
 They come out perfectly tender and have hints of lemon, garlic, salt and pepper.
 They are so easy to make and are ready in just 10 minutes.
-You'll never want to cook shrimp any other way.
+You'll never want to cook shrimp any other way again.

 Why you will love this recipe:

-- Frozen shrimp in air fryer turn out perfectly tender and full of flavour.
+- Frozen shrimp in the air fryer turn out so tender and full of flavour.
 Never dry or overcooked they turn out perfect every time.

 - You've probably had popcorn shrimp, butterfly shrimp, breaded shrimp and battered shrimp before but air fried frozen shrimp are another fun and easy way to cook frozen shrimp!

 - I've added a delicious lemon garlic butter sauce to take these shrimp to the next level and make them taste even better.